Detention basin: Extended detention basin

-A variant basin design called an extended detention dry basin can limit downstream erosion and control of some pollutants such as suspended solids.
+A variant basin design called an extended detention dry basin can limit downstream erosion and control some pollutants such as suspended solids.
 This basin type differs from a retention basin, also known as a "wet pond," which includes a permanent pool of water.
 While basic detention ponds are typically designed to empty within 6 to 12 hours after a storm, extended detention (ED) dry basins improve the basic detention design by lengthening the storage time, for example, to 24 or 48 hours.
 Longer detention allows for more settling of suspended solids, resulting in higher-quality water.